adwait-godbole/go-bank/README.md

 # GoBank

-Tech Stack: Go, Gin, gRPC, Protocol Buffers, PostgreSQL, Asynq, Redis, Docker, JWT, GoMock.
+Tech Stack: Go, Gin, gRPC, Protocol Buffers, PostgreSQL, sqlc, Asynq, Redis, Docker, JWT, GoMock.

 A backend web service for a bank providing APIs to do the following things: